 Americano coffee

-If a long shot is not long enough for you, there’s also caffè crema, a coffee more popular in Europe than in other areas.
-It’s like a more extended long shot, hence more volume, and would also have a different flavor profile.
+And if a long shot still isn't long enough for you, there's caffè crema, which is more popular in Europe than elsewhere.
+Think of it as a stretched-out long shot: more volume, and a flavor profile of its own.

 Are long shots and ristretto better than espresso?

-So, are variants better than the original?
-Or should we stick to the classics?
+So are the variants better than the original?
+Or is it smarter to stick with the classic?

 Brewed espresso coffee.

-In some way, you may have already tasted ristretto in your drinks more often than you thought.
+So there's a good chance you've already been sipping ristretto in your favorite drinks more often than you realized.

 Best coffee beans for a long shot, ristretto, and espresso

-If you’ve got your own espresso machine and want to give it a try at making a ristretto or long shot, you may be wondering if there are coffee bean types that are more suited for one or the other.
+If you've got an espresso machine at home and want to try pulling a ristretto or a long shot, you might be wondering whether certain beans suit one better than the other.

 Ristretto coffee beans